tantikristanti/grobid-medical-report/doc/Training-the-medical-report-models.md

 ```bash
 > java -Xmx4G -jar build/libs/grobid-medical-report-0.0.1-onejar.jar -gH grobid-home -dIn ~/path_to_input_directory/ -dOut ~/path_to_output_directory -exe createTrainingLeftNote
 ```
+--->

 An example of a command for generating a new training data for the __full-medical-text__ model:
 ```bash
 > java -Xmx4G -jar build/libs/grobid-medical-report-0.0.1-onejar.jar -gH grobid-home -dIn ~/path_to_input_directory/ -dOut ~/path_to_output_directory -exe createTrainingFullMedicalText
 ```
+With this command, for each PDF file as input, several training files will be generated as output.
+The output files are pre-annotated TEI files and feature files built automatically using trained models (e.g., medical-report-segmenter model, header-medical-report model).
+These files can then be used for re-training new models.
+The pre-annotated TEI files need to be repaired if needed while the feature files are left untouched.

+Depending on what model we want to retrain, these files will then need to be placed under grobid-trainer directory (`grobid-trainer/resources/dataset/*MODEL*/`), especially under `grobid-trainer/resources/dataset/*MODEL*/corpus` for training data and under `grobid-trainer/resources/dataset/*MODEL*/evaluation` for evaluation data.
+The corrected TEI files need to be put under `grobid-trainer/resources/dataset/*MODEL*/corpus/tei` and the feature files under `grobid-trainer/resources/dataset/*MODEL*/corpus/raw`.

 An example of a command for generating a new training data for the __fr-medical-NER__ model:
 ```bash